Takeaways: Jackson makes history, GOP vows no 'spectacle'

 Republican who don’t have the votes to stop Jackson’s confirmation want to at least remind voters of that politically charged chapter, which many believe cost the Democrats Senate seats in that year’s election.

-But as Sen. Richard Blumenthal of Connecticut said to Jackson Monday, “This hearing really should be about you, not about us.”
+But as Sen. Richard Blumenthal of Connecticut said to Jackson, “This hearing really should be about you, not about us.”

 IT’S NOT ABOUT RACE, UNTIL IT IS

-Republican Sen. Lindsey Graham of South Carolina said during opening remarks that while he believes “the court should look like America,” he also signaled he won’t shy from asking hard questions of the nominee.
+Republican Sen. Lindsey Graham of South Carolina said during opening remarks that while he believes “the court should look like America” — giving a nod to Jackson’s historic nomination — he also signaled he won’t shy from asking hard questions of the nominee.

 “’We’re all racist if we ask hard questions.’
 That’s not going to fly with us,” he said.

-But the imagery is stark the all-white Republican side of the aisle, as the mostly male senators question and criticize the Jackson’s record, and demand a fuller accounting of her judicial philosophy.
+But the imagery is stark on the all-white, largely Southern Republican side of the aisle, as the mostly male senators question and criticize Jackson’s record, and demand a fuller accounting of her judicial philosophy.

 “This is not about race,” Cruz said.